Jude Doyle: Career

-He also worked on the libretto for the musical Queen of Hearts, about Martin Bashir’s interview with Diana, Princess of Wales; the musical premiered October 20, 2022.
+He also worked on the libretto for the musical Queen of Hearts about Martin Bashir’s interview with Diana, Princess of Wales; the musical premiered October 20, 2022.

 Social media activities

 In 2010, Doyle started the #MooreandMe campaign against Michael Moore's rejection of rape allegations made about Julian Assange.
 In 2011, Doyle started the hashtag #mencallmethings as a way to further discussion of sexist abuse received by women writers on the Internet.
 The same year, Doyle received the first Women's Media Center Social Media Award.
 In 2013, Kurt Metzger feuded with Doyle and Lindy West via Facebook and Twitter during a defense of rape humor.

 Personal life

-Doyle is bisexual, non-binary, and transgender, and uses he/him and they/them pronouns.
+Doyle is queer, non-binary, and transgender, and uses he/him and they/them pronouns.
+He wrote that in April 2022 he had top surgery.

+He has described himself as “a stunning example of the neurodiversity found in nature”.

-He has stated that he was sexually assaulted.
-He has said his father was abusive and almost killed him, his mother, and his brother.
-Doyle has mentioned having post-traumatic stress disorder.
+He stated that he was sexually assaulted, and that his father was abusive and almost killed him, his mother, and his brother.
+Doyle also mentioned having post-traumatic stress disorder.

 Doyle has a husband and a daughter.
-He also has a brother, who he has stated has schizophrenia.